scibian/scibian-doc-materials/asciidoctor/doc/README.md

 Install asciidoctor and the template package:

- # apt-get install asciidoctor asciidoctor-scibian-tpl-latex
+ # apt-get install asciidoctor asciidoctor-scibian-tpl

 = Scibian guide

 Bootstrap a Scibian guide using one of the provided example:

- $ cp -r /usr/share/doc/asciidoctor-edf-tpl-latex/examples/scibian/guide newguide/
+ $ cp -r /usr/share/doc/asciidoctor-scibian-tpl/examples/scibian/guide newguide/

 Edit metadata.yaml and write document.